Early Years Foundation Stage (EYFS)

 If you have 2 year olds at your setting, you'll need to assess their progress in the EYFS prime areas.
-A template for the EYFS Progress Check at Age 2 can downloaded and amended.
+Download a template for the EYFS Progress Check at Age 2.

 You can choose when to complete the checks, but it may be helpful if the ASQ at 27 months has already been completed by the Healthy Child Team.

 The child’s Red Book (Personal Child Health Record), page 38, will be completed with a summary of the ASQ.
 Please add your summary of the child’s development onto page 38a.

 If you would like to request support from the Healthy Child Team please send a copy of this page to the child’s Health Visitor.
 A list of Health Visitors linked to each Children’s Centre is available.

 Early Education have a free guide Practical Tips on Allocating Early Years Pupil Premium Funding.